-Although there is plenty to like about his game, there will be inevitable concerns.
+Although there is plenty to like about the Tennessee wide receiver’s game, there will be inevitable concerns.
 He has run simple routes at Tennessee.
 Therefore, he will need to expand his route tree to be successful in the NFL.
 Additionally, there are some footwork concerns that he will need to iron out if he is to create separation at the NFL level regularly.

 Having spent three years out of the focus, he will need to prove that he can perform when the attention is on him.
-One-on-one practices at the Senior Bowl should go a long way toward improving Palmer’s stock there.
+One-on-one practices at the Senior Bowl went a long way toward improving Palmer’s stock there.
 He often flashed in one-on-one drills, and used his quickness and length to thrive.

 Josh Palmer’s best fits in the 2021 NFL Draft